yiqunc/AURIN_EmpBasemapGen/README.md

 # AURIN_EmpBasemapGen
 Historical Employment Basemap Generator

+PART1 - Installation and configuration
+1. The provided R scripts are tested in R (X64 3.1.1), RStudio (0.98.1056) on Windows 7 Enterprise (64bit),
+2. Users need to change the "working directory" to their own data directory
+3. The data sets for running the scripts are specifically designed and prepared and NOT included in this repo due to the giant file size.
+Please contact Dr Benny Chen (yiqun.c@unimelb.edu.au) and Dr Jennifer Day (jday@unimelb.edu.au) for more information.

-PART1 - How to prepare basemap (example useing 2006 VIC DZN and Planning Zone data sets)
+PART2 - How to prepare basemap (example using 2006 VIC DZN and Planning Zone data sets)

 1. load orignal DZN and Planning zone(PLZ) layer in ArcGIS: "DZN_2006_VIC","plan_zone_original_vic_2006", make sure they are in WGS84
 2. intersect PLZ with DZN to create split polygons: "plan_zone_fullcode_split_vic_2006"